 Omar Amirana, MD

 Mr. Larsen is a co-founder and Managing Director of Accuitive Medical Ventures.
-He brings over 35 years of operating experience, as well as expansive technical understanding and experience in the medical device industry.
-Mr. Larsen was a co-founder of Novoste Corporation with Tom Weldon where his efforts as a director and executive were critical to its ultimate success.
-Mr. Larsen also co-founded The Innovation Factory and serves as its Vice Chairman.
-Through his role at The Innovation Factory, Mr. Larsen has co-founded numerous companies including: Acufocus, AqueSys, Halscion, LipoSonix, Neuronetics and Sebacia.
+He brings over 45 years of operating experience, as well as expansive technical understanding and experience in the medical device industry.
+Mr. Larsen was a co-founder of Novoste Corporation, where his efforts as a director and executive were critical to its ultimate success.
+Mr. Larsen also co-founded The Innovation Factory, through his role at TIF, Mr. Larsen has co-founded numerous companies including: Acufocus, AqueSys, Halscion, LipoSonix, Neuronetics and Sebacia.
 He holds over 30 issued U.S. and international patents on medical devices.

 Bruce Robertson, PhD

 As Managing Director of H.I.G.
 BioHealth Partners, Dr. Robertson focuses on investment opportunities in the life sciences sector, including biopharmaceuticals, medical devices, and diagnostics.
-Dr. Robertson has been active in the life sciences sector for more than 20 years.
+Dr. Robertson has been active in the life sciences sector for more than 30 years.
+Dr. Robertson currently serves on the boards of Apollo Endosurgery, RxSight, CardioFocus, Clarus Therapeutics, Iconic Therapeutics, Exagen, Zerigo Health, and Augmedics.
 Prior to joining H.I.G., he served most recently as Managing Director at Toucan Capital, a venture capital fund focusing on life science investments.
 While at Toucan, Dr. Robertson invested in leading drug and device companies throughout the U.S. Prior to Toucan, he was a General Partner at GIV Venture Partners, a venture capital firm focused on early stage investments in the US, India, and China.
 Prior to his private equity career, Dr. Robertson was Director of Business Development at IGEN International, where he was responsible for formulating and implementing IGEN’s partnering and M&A strategies.